socadk/design-practice-repository/activities/DPR-StrategicDDD.md

 3. "External system differences" (heterogeneity)
 4. "Scaling up the organization" (multiple teams)

 Ambiguities that are not detected can cause misunderstandings between stakeholders and create project risk.
-For instance, different attributes and different relations between domain concepts might have to be analyzed, designed, and implemented.
-Differences between customers, business partners, and staff members exist (even if they all are human beings) and legal entities/persons might have similar but not the same properties (what would the body mass index of a company be?).
-Finding out about such facets during integration or interoperability testing causes extra effort and other pain; strategic DDD can unveil such ambiguities, and help manage them.
+For instance, different attributes and different relations between domain concepts around people may have to be analyzed, designed, and implemented.
+Differences between customers, business partners, and staff members do exist and probably matter, even if all three are human beings.
+And legal entities/persons might have similar but not the same properties (what would the body mass index of a company be?).
+Finding out about such domain facets when coding or, even worse, during integration or interoperability testing causes extra effort and other pain; strategic DDD can unveil such ambiguities early, and help manage them from then on.

 ### Instructions (Synopsis, Definition)